 - (c) Powers and Authority of Institutions.
-The governing body of any private educational institution that has a campus police agency may: - (1) Enter into joint agreements with the governing board of any municipality to extend the law enforcement authority of campus police officers into any or all of the municipality's jurisdiction and to determine the circumstances in which this extension of authority may be granted; - (2) Enter into joint agreements with the governing board of any county and, with the consent of the sheriff, to extend the law enforcement authority of campus police officers into any or all of the county's jurisdiction and to determine the circumstances in which this extension of authority may be granted; and - (3) Enter into joint agreements with the governing board of any other public or private educational institution that has a campus police agency pursuant to this Chapter or pursuant to G.S.
-116-40.5 to extend the law enforcement authority of its campus police officers into any or all of the other institution's jurisdiction and to determine the circumstances as to which its extension of authority may be granted. - (d) Concealed Weapons.
-Notwithstanding the provisions of G.S.
-14-269, campus police officers may carry a concealed weapon in performing their duties to the carry and the concealed weapon in performing their duties to the carry and concealed weapon in performing their duties to the carry and concealed weapon in performing their duties to the carry and concealed weapon in performing their duties to the carry and concealed weapon in performing their duties to the carry and carry an extent authorized by their campus police agency and approved by the sheriff of the county in which the campus police agency is located.
+The governing body of any private educational institution that has a campus police agency may: - (1) Enter into joint agreements with the governing board of any municipality to extend the law enforcement authority of campus police officers into any or all of the municipality's jurisdiction and to determine the circumstances in which this extension of authority may be granted; - Enter into joint agreements with the governing board of any county and, with the consent of the sheriff, to extend the law enforcement authority of campus police officers into any or all of the county's jurisdiction and to determine the circumstances in which this extension of authority may be granted; and - (3) Enter into joint agreements with the governing board of any other public or private educational institution that has a campus police agency pursuant to this Chapter or pursuant to G.S.
+116-40.5 to extend the law enforcement authority of its campus police officers into any or all of the other institution's jurisdiction and to determine the circumstances as to which its extension of authority may be granted.

-- (e) Public Institutions Option.
+- (d) Concealed Weapons.
+Campus police officers shall have, if duly authorized by their campus police agency and by the sheriff of the county in which the campus police agency is located, the authority to carry concealed weapons pursuant to and in conformity with G.S.
+14-269(b)(5). - (e) Public Institutions Option.
 Notwithstanding any of the provisions of this Chapter, the board of trustees of any constituent institution of The University of North Carolina may elect to have its officers certified under Chapter 17C and Chapter 116 of the General Statutes, and the board of trustees of any community college may elect to have its officers certified under Chapter 17C and Chapter 115D of the General Statutes rather than requesting certification as a campus police agency and campus police commission pursuant to the provisions of this Chapter. - (f) Exclusive Authority.
-Notwithstanding any other provision of law, the authority granted to campus police officers shall be limited to the provisions of this Chapter.
+Notwithstanding any other provision of law, the authority granted to campus police officers certified under this Chapter shall be limited to the provisions of this Chapter.